Productive Failure (PF) for Adult Learning

-The Innovation Centre at the Institute for Adult Learning, Singapore is embarking on an experimental development project to translate principles of Productive Failure (PF) for Adult Learning.
-The aim is to leverage these principles to facilitate deep learning amongst learners and contribute towards building critical core competencies within the Training and Adult Education sector.
+The Innovation Centre at the Institute for Adult Learning, Singapore successfully translated the principles of Productive Failure (PF) for Adult Learning.
+The aim was to leverage the PF principles to facilitate deep learning amongst learners and contribute towards building critical core competencies within the Training and Adult Education sector.

 What is Productive Failure?

 An empirically tested deep learning pedagogical approach, PF1 embodies constructivist principles, where failure is deliberately designed into the learning, to imbue learners with resiliency and learning agility, much needed skills during this “reskilling emergency” that was raised at the World Economic Forum (WEF) Annual Meeting in January 2020, where it was said that more than 1 billion people need to be reskilled by 2030 as jobs are transformed by the technologies of the Fourth Industrial Revolution (World Economic Forum, 2020)2.

 The PF learning environment is designed deliberately to bring about failure in a task so that learners have the opportunity to innovate solutions while exploring complex and novel problems.
 This guided exploration also allows learners to activate and differentiate relevant prior knowledge, generate multiple representations of problems, and thereby develop skills needed to solve "wicked" real-world problems.

 More information on the relevance of PF to adult learning was shared during a special innovLogue session with leading experts from Zurich, Switzerland, Singapore, and Sydney, Australia, to discuss how ‘learning from failure’, might be leveraged for learning and development.
 Do not miss out on the in-depth panel discussion towards the end of the session.
 The recorded webinar innovLogue session can be accessed here.